LES Kindergarten Kickoff

 - 1 Hour of Specials (P.E., Music, Art, etc.) and 30 Minutes of Recess

 Your child will be scheduled to take a short basic skills assessment.
-If you did not already sign up through the SignUpGenius link, please call the school office at (615) 790-0892 and schedule an appointment as soon as possible.
-We will be screening July 22, 23, 26, and 27.
+If you did not already sign up at Kindergarten Kickoff, please call the school office at (615) 790-0892 and schedule an appointment as soon as possible.
+We will be screening July 21, 22, 25, and 26.
 This screening provides the teachers with information necessary to plan instruction that will best meet the needs of your child.
 While you will not accompany your child to the screening room, please plan to remain in the building until this brief screening is completed.

 Students will be dismissed at 1:00 on this day after having an opportunity to tour the building, meet school staff and begin to understand school procedures in a small group setting.
 This day provides a gradual introduction to school and enables students to feel happy and confident as they start their year.
 You must provide transportation to and from school on this day.